 - My ancestral heritage is Christian, all the way back through many family generations in Chile to the sixteenth century, and in Spain before that, to at least the sixth century.
-Although my parents turned their backs on their Catholic faith, in conformity with the anti-establishment mood if the nineteen sixties, in the long view of the family line, this was just a break in a single link of a very long chain.
+Although my parents turned their backs on their Catholic faith, in conformity with the anti-establishment mood if the 1960’s, in the long view of the family line, this was just a break in a single link of a very long chain.
 On several occasions, the plant medicines have shown me how my ancestors live in me and through me, and how their religion is an integral part of who I am, at a deep cellular level, so to speak.
-So although my parents refused to have me Christened, I was, in a mysterious, spiritual sense, born Christian.
+So although my parents refused to have me christened, I was, in a mysterious, spiritual sense, born Christian.

 - Christianity has been in contact with the indigenous beliefs and practices of Latin America for centuries, both the native and imported traditions accommodating each other in different ways.
 There is thus already a long-standing relationship between psychedelics and Christianity in my own native Chile, as there is all over South America, from Peru to Ecuador and Brazil.
 These synchretic traditions are largely hidden and secret, as is often the case with psychedelic mysteries (notably the Greek Eleusinian Mysteries), but are now coming to light as a result of Western interest, through ayahuasca tourism, for example.